shurik179/yozh/docs/assembly/top.rst

    correctly by looking from the sides.

 6. Use the M2.5 screws to attach the top plate to the standoffs on the Yozh robot.

+7. Plug the front distance sensor board into male headers at the front of the robot, with the sensors facing out.